AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 1. The External Application constructs HTTP requests to AEM as a Cloud Service, adding the Local Development Access Token as a Bearer token to the HTTP requests' Authorization header
 1. AEM as a Cloud Service receives the HTTP request, authenticates the request, and performs the work requested by the HTTP request, and returns an HTTP response back to the External Application

-### The External Application
+### The Sample External Application

 We'll create a simple external JavaScript application to illustrate how to programmatically access AEM as a Cloud Service over HTTPS using the local developer access token.
 This illustrates how _any_ application or system running outside of AEM, regardless of framework or language, can use the access token to programmatically authenticate to, and access, AEM as a Cloud Service.
 In the [next section](./service-credentials.md) we'll update this application code to support the approach for generating a token for production use.

-This application is run from the command line, and updates AEM asset metadata using AEM Assets HTTP APIs, using the following flow:
+This sample application is run from the command line, and updates AEM asset metadata using AEM Assets HTTP APIs, using the following flow:

 1. Reads in parameters from the command line (`getCommandLineParams()`)
 1. Obtains the access token used to authenticate to AEM as a Cloud Service (`getAccessToken(...)`)